jonahgluck/jonahg-midterm/README.md

 Parallel processing was employed using `ThreadPoolExecutor` for concurrent processing, which reduced feature extraction time and enhanced scalability.

-### Feature Selection

-To avoid overfitting and reduce complexity, feature importance was analyzed and redundant features were removed.
-The final feature set included `HelpfulnessNumerator`, `HelpfulnessDenominator`, `Helpfulness`, `Polarity`, `Subjectivity`, `contains_positive_keyword`, `contains_negative_keyword`, `Year`, and `Month`.

 ## Performance Optimizations

-### Hyperparameter Tuning

-Hyperparameter tuning techniques such as grid search, random search, and Bayesian optimization were used.
-Stratified k-fold cross-validation was employed to maintain class distribution.

-### Regularization in XGBoost

-Regularization parameters `lambda` (L2) and `alpha` (L1) were tuned in XGBoost to prevent overfitting and improve generalization.

 ### Handling Class Imbalance

 Class imbalance was addressed using strategies like resampling (oversampling minority classes), adjusting class weights to penalize misclassifications, and using weighted F1-score as an evaluation metric.

-### Computational Efficiency

-Computational efficiency was improved by enabling parallel processing in XGBoost and during sentiment analysis, leveraging multi-core processors, and managing memory usage effectively through batch processing.

 ## Assumptions and Observations